Have an active S.A.D.D. Chapter at your high school.

 SADD’s unique approach involves young people delivering education and prevention messages to their peers through school- and community-wide activities and campaigns responsive to the needs of their particular locations.

-How to register as a SADD Chapter:
+Register your student group as a SADD Chapter:

 - Ask about the process at your school to start a school club/activity.